 Speaking of clean: How is Dad’s hygiene?
 Is he still showering like he used to?
 If not, why?
 Does he have a fear of stepping into the tub or falling in the shower?
 Or has he just lost an interest in the daily habit?
 An unclean body can lead to sickness, so if Dad is no longer taking care of himself, help may be necessary.

 Make the same observations for clothes.
 Are they keeping up with the laundry?
-And, even if the clothes in the closet are clean, are they remembering to change clothes regularly?
+And, even if the clothes in the closet are clean, do they remember to change clothes regularly?

 How are Dad’s finances?
 Never look in anyone’s checkbook without their permission — even your own parent’s — but, with permission, make sure Dad is still able to balance his.
 How are his bills?
 Is he keeping up with everything, or are things being paid late or not at all?
 Is he participating in scams or sending unreasonable amounts of money to charities?

-Discuss any of the above indicators you notice with Mom and Dad with love and understanding.
+Discuss any of the above indicators you notice with your elderly parents with love and understanding.
 Be patient with them and speak kindly.
-Your observations may be completely new to them and talking about them may bring on sadness or even anger.
+Your observations may be completely new to them and talking about them may bring sadness or even anger.
 It’s possible you’ll bring up the very subject they were hoping to avoid.
 The important thing is to be loving and respectful.

-Help is available in a number of ways.
-Among the options are: monitored independent living, home health care, assisted living and skilled nursing care.
-If you feel either Mom or Dad is no longer safe without help, research your options with your parent.
+Help is available in several ways.
+Among the options are monitored independent living, home health care, assisted living and skilled nursing care.
+If you feel either Mom or Dad is no longer safe without help, research your options with your elderly parents.
 Be as open to their desires as you are to your own.
 With a little professional guidance from a healthcare or social service professional, you’ll be able to help Mom and Dad make wise decisions that will benefit you both.